23rd Avenue S Reroutes

-Both routes will have the same level of service during the detour as they do today.
-This means buses will come as often as they do today, during the same hours of the day.
+Both routes will have the same level of service during the detour as they did before.
+Buses will come as often as before, during the same hours of the day.

-- Since there is no trolley wire on Martin Luther King Jr. Way S, all service south of E Jefferson Street will use diesel buses beginning on Saturday, March 10.
-On weekdays, continuing Route 4 riders will need to transfer between the regular electric trolley bus and the diesel bus shuttle at E Jefferson Street.
-On weekends, diesel buses will serve all of Route 4 so there will be no need to transfer at E Jefferson Street.
+- Since there is no trolley wire on Martin Luther King Jr. Way S, all service south of E Jefferson Street has been using diesel buses since Saturday, March 10.
+On weekdays, continuing Route 4 riders transfer between the regular electric trolley bus and the diesel bus shuttle at E Jefferson Street.
+On weekends, diesel buses serve all of Route 4 so there is no need to transfer at E Jefferson Street.

-- When construction begins along 23rd Avenue S, Route 4 buses will move to Martin Luther King Jr. Way S. After this move, the detoured shuttle will no longer serve 23rd Avenue S and Judkins Park (between S Dearborn Street and S Judkins Street).
+- When construction begins along 23rd Avenue S on Monday, May 14, Route 4 buses will move to Martin Luther King Jr. Way S. After this move, the detoured shuttle will no longer serve 23rd Avenue S and Judkins Park (between S Dearborn Street and S Judkins Street).

-- Route 48 will serve 23rd Avenue S until construction requires buses to move to Martin Luther King Jr. Way S.
+- Route 48 will serve 23rd Avenue S until Monday, May 14, when construction will require buses to move to Martin Luther King Jr. Way S.

 Seattle will begin construction this spring to improve safety and mobility along 23rd Avenue S between S Jackson Street and Rainier Avenue S. Work will include street repaving, utility upgrades, sidewalk improvements, and more.

 For more information about the project, visit the 23rd Avenue Corridor Improvements page (Seattle Department of Transportation).